'Idol' contestant who forgot lyrics: 'I was giving (up) my spot'

 Each contestant performed twice, paying tribute to Prince and also singing a song from his or her birth year.
 And in the end, after two hours of live coast-to-coast voting, Catie Turner and Jurnee were sent home.

-On Monday, the described their experiences and what's next for them as they prepare to embark on the American Idol Live tour this summer.
+On Monday, they described their experiences and what's next for them as they prepare to embark on the American Idol Live tour this summer.

 Jurnee started out the night strong, electrifying the crowd by kicking off the show with the Prince classic "Kiss."
 It was a highlight of her season.